“Your customer feedback score is low.”

 Instead of using Facebook standard events, you can switch to Custom Conversion which doesn't contain a purchase value.
 You can do this by going to Business Settings > Data Sources > Custom Conversions > Create A Custom Conversion.

-The pro is, after customers make a purchase, Facebook won't send a feedback survey to them even after 8 weeks as you didn't define this event as a “Purchase” event.
+The pro is, that after customers make a purchase, Facebook won't send a feedback survey to them even after 8 weeks as you didn't define this event as a “Purchase” event.

 2. Create New Business Assets